 Annabel is lucky enough to work from home in her studio – “I’m located in Manchester and its perfect.
 I’m surrounded by an eclectic urban landscape that continually inspires me.”
 She works on her own and outsources fabric printing, cushion, and mug making to local companies.

 Being her own boss suits Annabel down to the ground – “I love the creative freedom of working for myself.
 I have so many different roles within the business (designing, making, marketing, admin and product development).
 Each day is totally different which is very exciting!”

 Annabel Perrin Collection

 There are three collections so far – Architecture, Spectrum and Promenade.
-You can buy these designs in 100% heavy weight cotton fabric which is ideal for curtains, blinds, light upholstery and soft furnishings.
-Annabel has already upcycled some footstools in the fabric and made cushions which are ready to purchase.
+You can buy these designs in 100% heavyweight cotton fabric which is ideal for curtains, blinds, light upholstery and soft furnishings.
+Annabel has already upcycled some footstools in the fabric and made cushions that are ready to purchase.
 You can also buy these designs on tea towels and Mugs.